 Meetings.
 The Audit and Risk Committee shall meet as often as it determines, but not less frequently than quarterly.
 The Audit and Risk Committee shall meet periodically with management (including the chief financial officer), the General Auditor and the independent auditor in separate executive sessions, and have such other direct and independent interaction with such persons from time to time as the members of the Audit and Risk Committee deem appropriate.
-The Audit and Risk Committee may request any director, officer or employee of M&T Bank Corporation or its subsidiaries or representatives of M&T Bank Corporation's outside advisors or independent auditor to attend meetings of the Audit and Risk Committee or to meet with any members of, or consultants to, the Audit and Risk Committee and maintained.
+The Audit and Risk Committee may request any director, officer or employee of M&T Bank Corporation or its subsidiaries or representatives of M&T Bank Corporation's outside advisors or independent auditor to attend meetings of the Audit and Risk Committee or to meet with any members of, or consultants to, the Audit and Risk Committee.
+Minutes of all Audit and Risk Committee meetings will be approved by the Committee and maintained.